 Sanur is a neat beach town with a nice stone walking path lining the beach.
 We stayed a bit off the main drag which had both its good and bad points.
-The town moves at a pace slow enough to allow for safe moped or bicycle rentals.
-Sanur has great food and descent shopping.
+The town moves at a pace slow enough to allow for fairly safe moped or bicycle rentals.
+Sanur has great food and decent shopping.
 It was very hot when we were here in Sanur so the kids were griping quite a bit when it came time to walk, which is too bad because Sanur has a lot of charm and makes for a great walking town.

 4. Balian Beach – 7 nights